MicrosoftDocs/azure-dev-docs/java/jdk/reasons-to-move-to-java-11.md

 #### Parallel GC

 The parallel collector is the default collector in Java 8.
-This is a throughput collector that uses multiple threads to speed up garbage collection.
+Parallel GC is a throughput collector that uses multiple threads to speed up garbage collection.